Introdution to Programming - C# Programming Fundamentals

 System.Console.WriteLine("Hello World!");

-Or a better method would be to use the "using" directive.
+A better method would be to use the "using" directive.
 This is because a namespace can contain another namespace, which can contain another namespace.
 This will lead to a large amount of unnecessary code typed in.

 The first method of calling System.Console.WriteLine uses the fully qualified name, which is very similar to a telephone number consisting of country code plus area code.
 The compiler knows exactly where to find the Console.
 The second method, using System, tells the compiler to look in a namespace for the object.